 LUX* Tea Horse Road, China – a developing trail along the ancient trade route

+Set against the backdrop of majestic mountain peaks, lush valleys and deep gorges, each retreat is thoughtfully conceptualised by Kunming-based interior designer, Li Zhong, to encapsulate the natural surroundings.
 The four retreats, ranging from six to 18 rooms, are located in diverse settings: Jibeike where peach orchards cover the entire valley in pink blossoms during spring; Sangushui with its lush vegetation, waterfalls and natural springs; Daju Village which is known for its majestic views of the snow-capped Jade Dragon Snow Mountain and is the gateway to the Tiger Leaping Gorge, one of the world’s deepest canyons; and Baoshan Stone Town perched on a rocky cliff with striking views of the terraced fields and winding golden river.
 The retreats are all within a three and a half hour drive from LUX* Tea Horse Road Lijiang, centrally located in the heart of the Old Town, a UNESCO World Heritage site with 800 years of history; or a six-hour road trip from LUX* Tea Horse Road Benzilan, overlooking the Golden Sand (Jinsha) River.